How Can Sleep be Linked to Weight Loss?

 How Much Sleep Do You Need?

-For instance, if you have coffee all day long now and can’t see how you could change that, on the program, you will soon find that you reduce it (of your own accord it seems – because of the education and the full audio and visual lifestyle support) until you are having one or two really good cups in the morning.
-It’s true!
+For instance, if you have coffee all day long now and can’t see how you could change that on the program, you will soon find that you reduce it (of your own accord, it seems, with no hardship – because of the health education and the full audio and visual lifestyle support).

-The production of HGH levels peaks at your youth, and steadily declines with age.
+The production of HGH levels peaks in your youth and steadily declines with age.

 Is Sleep Affected by Alcohol?

-Yes, another culprit for our bad sleep patterns is alcohol.
-Studies have shown that drinking alcohol makes you fall asleep faster but the sleep cycles are disturbed.
+Yes, another culprit for our destructive sleep patterns is alcohol.
+Studies have shown that drinking alcohol makes you fall asleep faster, but the sleep cycles are disturbed.

-The likelihood of waking up in the middle of the night after drinking is high and the sleep is not as valuable.
+The likelihood of waking up in the middle of the night after drinking is high, and sleep is not as valuable.

-I don’t know whether you notice but the days when you sleep less or have had excess alcohol the night before, you have a bigger appetite and can crave calorie-rich, high-carbohydrate and high-fat foods the next day.
+Also, I don’t know whether you notice, but on the days when you sleep less or have had excess alcohol the night before, you have an enormous appetite and can crave calorie-rich, high-carbohydrate, and high-fat foods the next day.

-Some sweet alcoholic drinks play havoc with your blood sugar levels and start inducing cravings while you are drinking them!
+Some sweet alcoholic drinks play havoc with your blood sugar levels and start inducing cravings while drinking them!

-Which is why people nibble after drinking alcohol and why it is so hard to quell strong cravings when you have had sugary alcohol.
+This is why people nibble after drinking alcohol and why it is so hard to quell intense cravings when you consume sugary alcohol.
 The more calories in an alcoholic drink, the more of a craving the next day!

-The more often that glucose and insulin is disturbed, the more we are at risk to illnesses and disease.
+The more often glucose and insulin are disturbed, the more we are at risk for illnesses and disease.

 How Sleep Affects Metabolism

-Chronic sleep deprivation is recognised as being one of the major contributors to the escalation of type 2 diabetes – and it can be avoided.
+Chronic sleep deprivation is recognized as one of the significant contributors to the escalation of type 2 diabetes – and it can be avoided.

-Also, having less sleep generally means slower movements and less energy for exercise which increases chances of obesity and disease.
+Also, less sleep generally means slower movements and less energy for exercise, which increases the chances of obesity and other chronic diseases.

 How Sleep is Affected by Oxidative Stress